tych0/tycho.pizza/src/music.md

 title: Music
 ---

-Here's a list of the bands I've seen live, and a list of ones I'm interested in seeing live.
+Here's a list of the bands I've seen live.
 (N) indicates I've been to see a band N times.
 Also, I tend not to list local shows here (or e.g. any one of the dozens of bands that play at larger festivals I've attended such as Ozzfest).
-In general, these are the bands who are on the "[bucket list][2]", so to speak.
+In general, these are the bands who are on the "[bucket list][1]", so to speak.

 #.
 Meshuggah (11)
 #.
 Adema